 Git Status Command

-- Untracked Changes: Changes/files on local directory and which are not pushed to staging are known as untracked changes.
+- Untracked Changes: Changes/files on the local directory and which are not pushed to staging are known as untracked changes.

 - Tracked Changes: Changes/files on staging are known as tracked changes.